 A new start.
 A fresh beginning.
 Time to turn the page.
-Whatever words you use to describe the ushering in of a new year, it’s that time again – Happy New Year!
-A time when many people focus on making positive changes in their lives.
+Whatever words you use to describe it, you’re ready to focus on making positive changes in your life.

 Do you make New Year’s resolutions?
 Have you shifted to building good habits rather than making resolutions or setting goals?

-If you are ready to make changes in the new year, what should you do?
+If you are ready to make changes, what should you do?

 The Pros of Resolutions?